If you're going freelance, then you should be careful about how you spend your money when setting things up.

 Create professional client proposals in minutes with Bidsketch.
 Especially helpful if you're based in the United States, but still worthy of a mention for freelancers living elsewhere.
 Proposals are a pain in the ass, after all.
 And anything that makes them easier to put together is fine by us.

 Keep all your passwords secure and easily managed with 1Password.
 Add the extension and app to your devices, and never forget a password ever again.
-What's more, you can get the tool to generate random passwords for each of your logins – ones that really keep things locked down.
+What's more, you can get the tool to generate random passwords for each of your logins – ones that keep things locked down.

 52. Haiku Deck